magento/devdocs/src/guides/v2.4/graphql/mutations/send-negotiable-quote-for-review.md

 b2b_only: true
 ---

-The `sendNegotiableQuoteForReview` mutation sends the negotiable quote to the seller for review
+The `sendNegotiableQuoteForReview` mutation sends the negotiable quote to the seller for review.

 This mutation requires a valid [customer authentication token]({{page.baseurl}}/graphql/mutations/generate-customer-token.html).